Back

 Use the Page Tree (Navigation)

 Even with a search bar available, many users prefer navigating through the structure using the page tree on the left.
-Consistency in your structure and naming conventions is beneficial for this type of user, as it allows those who may not be familiar with the search functions to locate the information they need easily.
+Consistency in your Confluence documentation structure and naming conventions is beneficial for this type of user, as it allows those who may not be familiar with the search functions to locate the information they need easily.

 Use Confluence’s quick and advanced search